RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

 ## Environment Variables

-All the values from `appsettings.json` can be overriden by environment variables.
+All the values from `appsettings.json` can be overridden by environment variables.

-Set environmment variables in format
+Set environmment variables in the format:
 * `"ServerOptions:HostName"` (Windows)
 * or `"ServerOptions__HostName"` (Other platforms)